 UK or Schengen Visa refusals: A red flag for Caribbean Citizenship application

 Having a previous visa refusal on your record can potentially cause negative implications when applying for a Caribbean Citizenship by Investment (CBI) program.
-The UK and a Schengen visa refusal are both perceived as a “red flag” when screening candidates for their background.
+The UK visa rejection Caribbean citizenship refusal are both perceived as a “red flag” when screening candidates for their background.
 Concealing visa denials is considered the main mistake made by many citizenship investors because it makes them ineligible to apply for a CBI program.

 This is due to the visa waiver agreements Caribbean countries, such as Dominica, St. Kitts & Nevis, Antigua and Barbuda, St. Lucia, and Grenada, have signed with the United Kingdom and EU Schengen states.
 Consequently, a visa refusal from any of the countries that they have visa waiver agreements with can easily lead to rejecting the application.
 Information related to visa refusals is recorded electronically and can’t be hidden just by changing names or replacing passports.